Lincoln High School (Tallahassee, Florida): Athletics

 Lincoln High School's football program has been recognized at the national level as an elite high school program.
 Lincoln was named by Bleacher Report as the #4 top football factory in the nation for high school recruits.
 In 2012, Lincoln gained national exposure by beating St. Paul High School (Covington, Louisiana) in the Mercedes-Benz Superdome during the Allstate Sugar Bowl Prep Kickoff Classic.
 In 2013, Lincoln participated in a kickoff classic game on ESPN, defeating South Gwinnett High School.

 Lincoln Football has won state championships in 1999, 2001, and 2010.

-Lincoln Football was state finalist in 1999, 2001, 2008, 2010, 2012.

-Lincoln Football was regional champion in 1989, 1999, 2000, 2001, 2002, 2006, 2008, 2010, and 2012.

-Lincoln Football was district champion in 1989, 1990, 1996, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016 and 2017.

-Lincoln Football was city champion of Tallahassee in 1989, 1990, 1995, 1996, 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012 and 2013.

 Lincoln's football team won the 1999 6A state championship by defeating Miami Southridge High School at Ben Hill Griffin Stadium.

 In 2001, Lincoln won their second state title, this time in the 4A classification, by defeating St. Thomas Aquinas High School in Doak Campbell Stadium.

 In 2008, Lincoln finished as state runner-up, losing to Plant High School from Tampa.

 In 2010, Lincoln brought home the 4A State Championship with a win over Seffner Armwood High School in the Citrus Bowl in Orlando, Florida.

 The 2012 Lincoln Trojans finished as state runner-up after being defeated by St. Thomas Aquinas High School in the Citrus Bowl.